grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

 ## Update a gRPC service

 Now let's look at how to update the application with an extra method on the server for the client to call.
-Our gRPC service is defined using protocol buffers: you can find out lots more about how this works in [What is gRPC?]() and [gRPC Basics: Python][].
+Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [What is gRPC?]() and [gRPC Basics: Python][].
 For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:

 ```
 // The greeting service definition.